Native American languages

 19th century Abanaki Indian author Betsey Chamberlain.

-Keepers of the Animals Echoes of the Night: Gluskabi Stories:
+Keepers of Life Echoes of the Night: Gluskabi Stories:

 Audio recordings of Abenaki storytellers.

 Jewelry, gourd art, and other traditional Abenaki crafts by Coosuk Abenaki artist Jeanne Kent.

 Baskets of the Abenakis Abenaki Basket Black Ash Baskets Abenaki Baskets:

 Abenaki Honor Song Odanak Pow Wow Abenaki Flute Song Abenaki Drumming: